kamal-sai-01/formula1-azure-pipeline-mp/adf_resources/README.md

-# Formula 1 Data Ingestion and Transformation Pipeline
+# ADF Pipeline For Formula 1 Data Ingestion and Transformation

 Follow the below flow chart for better understanding of ADF pipeline